texfaq/texfaq.github.io/FAQ-texthings.md

   - XeTeX (executable: `xetex`)
-  XeTeX reads UTF-8 encoded Unicode input, and extends TeX's font support to include 'modern' formats such as TrueType and OpenType; these extensions to its capabilities make it well-suited to multi-lingual texts covering different writing systems.
+  XeTeX reads UTF-8 encoded Unicode input, and extends TeX's font support to include ''modern'' formats such as TrueType and OpenType; these extensions to its capabilities make it well-suited to multi-lingual texts covering different writing systems.
 See [What is XeTeX?](./FAQ-xetex.html).